1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8- It writes into a file
 9- It duplicates the last line of a file
 10- It deletes all regular files with a .js
+11- It counts the number of directories and sub-directories